-The views expressed are those of Diamond Hill as of 30 September 2022 and are subject to change without notice.
+The views expressed are those of Diamond Hill as of October 2022 and are subject to change without notice.
 These opinions are not intended to be a forecast of future events, a guarantee of future results or investment advice.
 Investing involves risk, including the possible loss of principal.
+Past performance is not a guarantee of future results.